57th Annual 2020 Event

 There are also a few “park and walk” lots ($15 parking fee).
 These lots are located closer to the Festival area.
 Park & walk from Central Park (South 11th & Beech Street Ball Fields and South 11th & Atlantic Ave.), city lots C & D at the riverfront, and city lot N at North 2nd Street & Broome.

-For further Festival info, visit the Isle of Eight Flags Shrimp Festival website.
+For further details and full Festival entertainment schedule, visit the Isle of Eight Flags Shrimp Festival website.